Hair Color Ideas and Inspiration

 If you like the idea of mint green hair but don’t find the shamrock-inspired shade to be very flattering, try a blue-tinged alternative.
-Because teal can run either warm or cool depending on its undertones, we love the shade for all skin colors.
+Because can run either warm or cool depending on its undertones, we love the shade for all skin colors.
 A color this vibrant will take extra care, so be sure you’re committed to a serious hair routine before you take the teal plunge.

 For an even brighter take on blue-green hair, take aqua locks for a spin.
 The luminescent color gives us serious vacation vibes, and that’s probably because it’s the exact shade of a tropical bay.
 We love the way it looks on medium and dark skin tones—summery and effortless.
 If you’d like added depth for your look, ask your stylist for dark blue lowlights throughout your hair.

-Blue with Green Babylights
+Blue With Green Babylights